 - What did we accomplish, and what did we achieve? - Is there anything that worked well that we should continue? - What do we want to do differently in the 2022-2025 plan? - How do we better partner with existing guided pathways efforts? - What data are available for this retrospective analysis and our inquiry into current gaps and future goal setting? - 1.)
 Race Consciousness in Equity Plan Development.
-With consideration of research and documentation provided to your college about race consciousness (Center for Urban Education 2019-2022 Equity Plan Review, local data, etc.), please describe how your college plans to be more race-conscious in completing the 2022-2025 Student Equity Plan.
+Considering the research and documentation provided (Center for Urban Education 2019-2022 Equity Plan Review), please describe how your college plans to be more race-conscious in completing the 2022-2025 Student Equity Plan.